mitcho/mitcho.com/_posts/2010-04-14-develop-with-jetpack-sdk-0-2.md

 };
 {% endhighlight %}

-Launch Firefox by running <code>cfx run -a firefox</code> and then choose &#8220;File&#8221; > &#8220;Work Offline&#8221; and you should get a notification:
+Launch Firefox by running `cfx run -a firefox` and then choose &#8220;File&#8221; > &#8220;Work Offline&#8221; and you should get a notification:

 <a href="http://mozillalabs.com/jetpack/files/2010/04/offline-en.png"><img class="alignnone size-medium wp-image-270" title="offline-en" src="http://mozillalabs.com/jetpack/files/2010/04/offline-en-300x225.png" alt="" width="300" height="225" /></a>

 ### Adding documentation

 If you add documentation to a package, you can view it by clicking that package in the SDK Documentation.
-To add documentation, create a <code>README.md</code> file in the package root directory. <code>README.md</code> is written in Markdown format which looks like this:
+To add documentation, create a `README.md` file in the package root directory. `README.md` is written in Markdown format which looks like this:

 {% highlight text %}
 This is my *first* package.